graemeboulton/portfolio-website/_pages/about.md

 title: "About"
 ---

-TThis page isn’t here to repeat my CV — it’s here to share more about who I am, why I’m transitioning into a data-focused career, and what I’m doing to make that move as strong and intentional as possible.
+This page isn’t here to repeat my CV — it’s here to share more about who I am, why I’m transitioning into a data-focused career, and what I’m doing to make that move as strong and intentional as possible.

 ## My passion for data